-Iran plans 20% uranium enrichment 'as soon as possible' - Up News Info
+Iran Plans 20% Uranium Enrichment 'As Soon As Possible' - Up News Info

-Iran said Saturday it plans to enrich uranium up to 20 per cent at its underground Fordo nuclear facility “as soon as possible,” pushing its program a technical step away from weapons-grade levels as it increases pressure on the West over the tattered atomic deal.
+DUBAI, United Arab Emirates — Iran said Saturday it plans to enrich uranium up to 20% at its underground Fordo nuclear facility “as soon as possible,” pushing its program a technical step away from weapons-grade levels as it increases pressure on the West over the tattered atomic deal.

 That set in motion an escalating series of incidents capped by a U.S. drone strike that killed a top Iranian general in Baghdad a year ago, an anniversary coming Sunday that has American officials now worried about possible retaliation by Iran.

-Iran’s decision to begin enriching to 20 per cent a decade ago nearly brought an Israeli strike targeting its nuclear facilities, tensions that only abated with the 2015 atomic deal.
-A resumption of 20 per cent enrichment could see that brinksmanship return.
+Iran’s decision to begin enriching to 20% a decade ago nearly brought an Israeli strike targeting its nuclear facilities, tensions that only abated with the 2015 atomic deal.
+A resumption of 20% enrichment could see that brinksmanship return.

 Even Ali Akbar Salehi, the U.S.-educated head of the civilian Atomic Energy Organization of Iran, offered a military analogy to describe his agency’s readiness to take the next step.

 “We are like soldiers and our fingers are on the triggers,” Salehi told Iranian state television.
 “The commander should command and we shoot.
-We are ready for this and will produce [20 per cent enriched uranium] as soon as possible.”
+We are ready for this and will produce (20% enriched uranium) as soon as possible.”

+The White House had no immediate comment.
+A spokesman for President-elect Joe Biden’s transition team declined to comment on Iran’s announcement.

 Iran’s decision comes after its parliament passed a bill, later approved by a constitutional watchdog, aimed at hiking enrichment to pressure Europe into providing sanctions relief.
-It also serves as pressure ahead of the inauguration of U.S. president-elect Joe Biden, who has said he is willing to re-enter the nuclear deal.
+It also serves as pressure ahead of the inauguration of President-elect Biden, who has said he is willing to re-enter the nuclear deal.

 The International Atomic Energy Agency acknowledged Iran had informed its inspectors of the decision by a letter after news leaked overnight Friday.